-Principle 7 - Recognise age Risk 7.1 The board of a listed entity should: a. have a committee or committees to oversee risk, each of which: has at least three members, a majority of whom are independent directors; and is chaired by an independent director, and disclose: the charter of the committee; the members of the committee; and as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework. revie discu Company considers that the Board is the appropriate entity to w and monitor all Risks.
-Risks are identified on a regular basis and ussed by Board members.
-The Company does not consider that it is size to warrant individual committees.
-7.2 The board or a committee of the board should: a. review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and b. disclose, in relation to each reporting period, whether such a review has taken place. a. b.
-The entity's risk management is reviewed annually.
-The details of the review are tabled to the Board anually.
-7.3 A listed entity should disclose: a. if it has an internal audit function, how the function is structured and what role it performs; or b. if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes. evalu company considers the Board to be the most appropriate organ to uate the processes and to seek continual improvement in internal t and risk management.
+Principle 7 - Recognise and Manage Risk 7.1 a. have a committee or committees to oversee risk, each of which: has at least three members, a majority of whom are independent directors; and is chaired by an independent director, and disclose: the charter of the committee; the members of the committee; and as at the end of each reporting period, the number of times the committee met throughout the period and the individual attendances of the members at those meetings; or if it does not have a risk committee or committees that satisfy (a) above, disclose that fact and the processes it employs for overseeing the entity's risk management framework. b.
+The Company considers that the Board is the appropriate entity to review and monitor all Risks.
+Risks are identified on a regular basis and discussed by Board members.
+The Company does not consider that it is of a size to warrant individual committees.
+7.2 a. review the entity's risk management framework at least annually to satisfy itself that it continues to be sound and that the entity is operating with due regard to the risk appetite set by the board; and b. disclose, in relation to each reporting period, whether such a review has taken place. a.
+The entity's risk management is reviewed annually.b.
+The details of the review are tabled to the Board annually.
+7.3 A listed entity should disclose: a. if it has an internal audit function, how the function is structured and what role it performs; or b. if it does not have an internal audit function, that fact and the processes it employs for evaluating and continually improving the effectiveness of its risk management and internal control processes.
+The company considers the Board to be the most appropriate organ to evaluate the processes and to seek continual improvement in internal audit and risk management.

 7.4 A listed entity should disclose whether it has any material exposure to economic, environmental and social sustainability risks and, if it does, how it manages or intends to manage those risks.
-The entity does not have any material exposure to economic, environmental or social sustainability risks.
+The entity does not have any material exposure to economic, environmental or social sustainability risks. ----- --- ---